csswizardry/CSS-Guidelines/README.md

 Despite being a British developer—and spending all my life writing <i>colour</i>
 instead of <i>color</i>—I feel that, for the sake of consistency, it is better to always use US-English in CSS.
-CSS, as with most (if not all) other languages, is written in US-English, so to mix syntax like `color:red;` with classes like `.colour-picker{}` lacks consistency.
+CSS, as with most (if not all) other languages, is written in US-English, so to mix syntax like `color: red;` with classes like `.colour-picker{}` lacks consistency.
 I have previously suggested and advocated writing bilingual classes, for example: